Last updated Last updated April 27, 2026

 How do I remove my info from TruthFinder?

 The fastest way to remove your information from TruthFinder is to go directly to their opt-out page and follow the prompts.
 You will need to submit your email address, DOB, and legal name to find your record.
-Then, you need to request to have it suppressed in the “Desired Behavior” dropdown.
-Note that you will have to verify your identity if Truthfinder doesn’t have the email you use to opt out in their database.
+Then, you need to select “Suppressed” in the “Desired Behavior” dropdown.
+Note that you will have to verify your identity if TruthFinder doesn’t have the email you use to opt out in their database.

 What is TruthFinder?

 TruthFinder is a people-search website that provides basic lookups and background checks for a monthly subscription.
-The site uncovers information on almost any adult within the US and allows you to check up on old friends, reconnect with extended family members and much more.
+The site uncovers information on almost any adult within the US and allows you to find names, addresses, family ties, jobs, properties, assets, legal records, and other sensitive data.

 How much does TruthFinder cost?